 The following options will provide multiple levels of Distance Education Certification from basic to advanced.
-They are listed in order of most basic to more advanced.
 The most basic level will be a short-term certification that can be awarded for emergency teaching and will be valid for one year or until the end of required online teaching due to the emergency, and the most advanced level will provide a badge for the CVC/OEI course exchange.
 Faculty may start with the basic level and advance to additional levels when interested.

 AP 4105 has defined the minimum qualifications for teaching in the distance education modality, and there are four ways in which a faculty member may be considered eligible to teach Distance Education.
 The following options meet AP 4105 #3 or #4.
 If a faculty feels they meet AP 4105 qualifications #1 or #2 (experience or education) they are encouraged to submit a request for equivalency to the Distance Education Standard Subcommittee.

 Prerequisite for Introductory Courses: When a faculty member requests to participate in their first certificate option or request equivalency, they will be enrolled in a Canvas self-paced module.
 After reading the content, faculty will take the Online Education Legal Requirements Quiz and must earn a score of 100% .
 The quiz will be administered via Canvas and can be retaken an unlimited number of times.
 Once faculty have earned a score of 100% on the Online Education Legal Requirements Quiz, they will be able to progress through the certificate options, and will be awarded a digital badge.